realpython/python-guide/docs/scenarios/admin.rst

         #the notification message by default.
     }

 Here is another example with system based logic.
-Note how the operatingsystem fact is being used as a variable prepended with the ``$`` sign.
+Note how the operating system fact is being used as a variable prepended with the ``$`` sign.
 Similarly, this holds true for other facts such as hostname which can be referenced by ``$hostname``